 You’re not the first person to ask, “Is acne unattractive?” and then torment yourself with years of shame and doubt.

 For example, my gorgeous friend Shiloh spent her entire teens hiding in the depths of a pulled-up hoodie, trying to cut herself off from the world.
-She was afraid to connect with people or draw attention to herself because her blemishes and acne scars made her feel less than.
-It goes without saying that she didn’t try dating for years.
+She was afraid to connect with people or draw attention to herself because her blemishes and acne scars made her feel less than others.
+She didn’t try dating for years.

 As she can attest, there’s no “enjoying the moment” with the specter of acne hanging overhead.
 Instead, we’re left hanging in limbo — bearing our acne like a burden and waiting to bloom like the girl in one of those ugly duckling Hollywood movies.
 Specifically, waiting for our “real lives” to begin.